What Are Standard Costs?

 Characteristics of Standard Costing

-1. Cost determination.
-Standard costing is designed to know cost of output based on past experience and future trend.
+1. Cost determination: Standard costing is designed to determine the cost of an output based on past experience and future trends.

-3. Control on variances.
-The comparison between standard and actual cost is made to know the variances.
+3. Control over variances: The comparison between standard and actual cost is performed to gain insight into the variances.

-4. Verification of variances.
-Once the variances are known the effective study is made to check the future variances.
+4. Verification of variances: Once the variances are known, an effective study is undertaken to forecast future variances.

-5. Reporting.
-For the benefit of top management, reports are prepared and despatched specifying who is responsible for variances.
+5. Reporting: For the benefit of top management, reports are prepared and dispatched that specify who is responsible for variances.